 ETS also has dedicated teams of Agency Managers who have the overall responsibility for GSA's support to assist agencies with acquisition planning and execution efforts.
-ETS has dedicated teams of Technology Service Managers (TSM) who are prepared to assist agencies with post-acquisition operational efforts such as coordinating with vendors.
-For more information, please visit the website http://www.gsa.gov/portal/category/105587.
+ETS has dedicated teams of Solutions Brokers who are prepared to assist agencies with post-acquisition operational efforts such as coordinating with vendors.